+- Verbal redirection

+- Special assigned seat

+- Referral to building administration

-Verbal redirection Timely parent notification (by Special assigned seat phone and documented in writing) Referral to building administration Behavior contract
+- Timely parent notification (by phone and documented in writing)

+- Behavior contract

 Level II

 Level II offenses are misbehaviors whose frequency or seriousness disrupt the safe operation of the school bus.
 These infractions can result from the continuation of Level I misbehaviors and/or include new offenses.
 The consequences are serious enough to require disciplinary action taken by administrative personnel.